AdaCore/startup-gen/startup-gen/doc/index.rst

 <https://docs.adacore.com/gprbuild-docs/html/gprbuild_ug/gnat_project_manager.html#expressions>`_
 in the input project file.

-This can be used in multiple ways, here are some examples:
+These can be used in multiple ways, here are some examples:

 Select boot memory
 ^^^^^^^^^^^^^^^^^^